Anarchism in France: The Fifth Republic (1958) and May 1968

 Many leaders of the Mouvement du 22 Mars, the March 1968 decentralized student protest in Nanterre, came from small anarchist groups.
-The anarchists rejected the Anarchist Federation, which they described as dogmatic, and instead mixed with other revolutionaries, such as Trotskyites and other militants.
+The anarchists rejected the Fédération anarchiste (FA), which they described as dogmatic, and instead mixed with other revolutionaries, such as Trotskyites and other militants.
 Anarchism was in a lull at the time of the radical May 1968 events.
-It was minimally present in, and gained no momentum from, the events.
+It was minimally present in the events.
 Even the Situationists, who held similar positions, bristled at being publicly grouped with the anarchists.
 Daniel Guérin's Anarchism: From Theory to Practice was popular during the May 1968 events.

-During the events of May 1968 the anarchist groups active in France were Fédération anarchiste, Mouvement communiste libertaire, Union fédérale des anarchistes, Alliance ouvrière anarchiste, Union des groupes anarchistes communistes, Noir et Rouge, Confédération nationale du travail, Union anarcho-syndicaliste, Organisation révolutionnaire anarchiste, Cahiers socialistes libertaires, À contre-courant, La Révolution prolétarienne, and the publications close to Émile Armand.
+Anarchism influenced but did not capitalize on the 1968 student committees and workplace occupations.
+Anarchist groups active during the May 1968 events in France included the FA, Mouvement communiste libertaire (MCL), Union fédérale des anarchistes, Alliance ouvrière anarchiste, Union des groupes anarchistes communistes (UGAC), Noir et Rouge, Confédération nationale du travail, Union anarcho-syndicaliste, Organisation révolutionnaire anarchiste (ORA), Cahiers socialistes libertaires, À contre-courant, La Révolution prolétarienne, and the publications close to Émile Armand.
+The ORA grew within the FA and became independent in 1971.
+It formed over 100 groups in the early 1970s and split into Organisation Communiste Libertaire and the Union des Travailleurs Communistes Libertaires.
+The latter became Alternative Libertaire.

 In the seventies the FA evolved into a joining of the principles of both synthesis anarchism and platformism.
 Today the FA is constituted of about one hundred groups around the country.
-It publishes the weekly Le Monde Libertaire and runs a radio station called Radio Libertaire.